wren-lang/wren/doc/site/control-flow.markdown

 ^category language

-Control flow is used to determine which chunks of code are executed and how many times. *Branching* statements deciding whether or not to execute some code and *looping* ones execute something more than once.
+Control flow is used to determine which chunks of code are executed and how many times. *Branching* statements decide whether or not to execute some code and *looping* ones execute something more than once.

 ## Truth